Programmer: History

 Ada Lovelace is considered by many to be the first computer programmer.

 British countess and mathematician Ada Lovelace is often considered to be the first computer programmer.

-She authored an algorithm, which was published in October 1842, for calculating Bernoulli numbers on the Charles Babbage analytical engine.

-Because the machine was not completed in her lifetime, she never experienced the algorithm in action.
+She authored an algorithm for calculating Bernoulli numbers on the Charles Babbage analytical engine, which was published in October 1942.
+As the machine was not completed in her lifetime, she never experienced the algorithm in action.

 In 1941, German civil engineer Konrad Zuse was the first person to execute a program on a working, program-controlled, electronic computer.
 From 1943 to 1945, per computer scientist Wolfgang K. Giloi and AI professor Raúl Rojas et al., Zuse created the first, high-level programming language, Plankalkül.

 Members of the 1945 ENIAC programming team of Kay McNulty, Betty Jennings, Betty Snyder, Marlyn Wescoff, Fran Bilas and Ruth Lichterman have since been credited as the first professional computer programmers.

 The software industry

 The first company founded specifically to provide software products and services was the Computer Usage Company in 1955.
 Before that time, computers were programmed either by customers or the few commercial computer manufacturers of the time, such as Sperry Rand and IBM.

 The software industry expanded in the early 1960s, almost immediately after computers were first sold in mass-produced quantities.
 Universities, governments, and businesses created a demand for software.
 Many of these programs were written in-house by full-time staff programmers; some were distributed between users of a particular machine for no charge, while others were sold on a commercial basis.
 Other firms, such as Computer Sciences Corporation (founded in 1959), also started to grow.
 Computer manufacturers soon started bundling operating systems, system software and programming environments with their machines; the IBM 1620 came with the 1620 Symbolic Programming System and FORTRAN.

 The industry expanded greatly with the rise of the personal computer (PC) in the mid-1970s, which brought computing to the average office worker.
 In the following years, the PC also helped create a constantly growing market for games, applications and utility software.
-This resulted in increased demand for software developers for that period of time.